seosgithub/flok/docs/mod/persist.md

 #Persist (persist.js)
 Persistance management.
 Loosely based on redis.
+Value's can be any javascript object.

 ###Driver messages
 `if_per_set(ns, key, value)` - Set a key and value